beowulf-foundation/beowulf-python/README.md

 # Client setup
 s = Beowulfd()
+# Replace with your Private key and account name already have or get
+# from services
 pri_key = "5Jxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
-creator = "creatorwallet"
+account = "creatorwallet"

 c = Commit(beowulfd_instance=s, no_wallet_file=True)
+# Provide a passphrase for the new wallet for the first time.
+# Unlock wallet before create transactions with passphrase.
 c.wallet.unlock("your_password")

-if not c.wallet.getOwnerKeyForAccount(creator):
+if not c.wallet.getOwnerKeyForAccount(account):
     c.wallet.addPrivateKey(pri_key)
 ```